OUR BOOK CLUBS

 JOIN THE RED DOOR BOOK CLUB MAILING LIST

-RED DOOR BOOK CLUB March WRAP UP
+RED DOOR BOOK CLUB April wrap up

-WHEN: Tuesday, twice a term, from 5.30pm - 6.30pm
+WHEN: Wednesday, twice a term, from 5.30pm - 6.30pm

 VENUE: Matilda Bookshop